 However, progressive decreases in the hole opening is related to achieving the goals established by the Montreal Protocol, signed by the international community in 1987 and put into operation on January 1, 1989.
 Its main goal was – and still is – to reduce the use of chlorofluorocarbons, popularly known as CFC gases.

 The NASA analysis confirms that, as far as CFC gases are no longer used, the chemical composition for ozone in the stratosphere is less harmful.
 If goals keep being met, the ozone hole is expected to return to 1980s standards in the early 2070s.

 What is the ozone layer and how was the hole formed?

-The ozone layer, a 3-millimeter thick membrane, is why there is life on our planet.
+The ozone layer, a 3-millimeter thick membrane, is the reason why there is life on our planet.
 Thin and fragile, the ozone layer is between 6.2 miles and 25 miles above the Earth's surface and it is exclusively consisted of ozone molecule, composed of three oxygen atoms linked together.

 Considered the Earth’s natural sunscreen, it is literally vital.
 Its layer acts as a global cover reflecting and preventing harmful solar radiation from reaching the surface we live in.
 All kinds of life that we know, including human, could only develop due to this protection.

-According to NASA, at the beginning of the 20th century, the hole in the ozone layer was unimpressive, but it has grown over the last 100 years.
+According to NASA, at the beginning of the 20th century, the hole in the ozone layer was unimpressive, but it has grown vastly over the last 100 years.
 The reason is the massive use of CFC gases by humans.
 Now, only human intervention will be able to bring it back to healthy levels.